This post may contain affiliate links. Please see my disclosure policy for details.

 What is Khari Baoli or the Old Delhi Spice Market?

-It’s origins started in the 17th-century and has remained a busy market area ever since.
+Its origins started in the 17th-century and have remained a busy market area ever since.
 Today, it’s Asia’s largest spice market!
-Businesses, restaurants and locals all come here to barter for cooking products every day.
+Businesses, restaurants, and locals all come here to barter for cooking products every day.

 As you can imagine, this is a huge operation.
 Not only are there countless stalls, but also hundreds of carriers and people organising the bags of spices in warehouses, everywhere!